scottrfrancis/aws-connected-mobility-solution-missing-manual/README.md

 Onboard your own vehicle using the [Create Vehicle Guide](blob/master/create_vehicle.md).
 A [Postman Collection](blob/master/CMS-Demo.postman_collection.json) is provided to assist with creating Simulations and issuing other API calls when creating vehicles.

 To clean up the UI or otherwise explore data which is stored in Amazon Elasticsearch Service, a [Notebook](blob/master/Elasticsearch+Tools.ipynb) is provided.
 No instructions for configuring Jupyter, anaconda, or other means for running the notebook, but those are widely available elsewhere.

+### more things

+The related project [AWS Connected Vehicle Solution Telemetry Demo](https://github.com/scottrfrancis/aws-connected-vehicle-solution-telemetry-demo) can be used in conjunction with CMS or the original [AWS Connected Vehicle Solution](https://aws.amazon.com/solutions/implementations/aws-connected-vehicle-solution/) to send telematics to AWS IoT Greengrass or AWS IoT Core.
+You may find it necessary to additionally provision IoT Rules and Lambda functions or other mechanisms to adapt the telemetry to CMS.